mackey123/read-and-refer/README.md

 iii.
 Once results and errors (if present) are visble, examine and correct the changes needed.

 iv.
-Repeated the same process for the three languages.
+Repeated the same process for all the languages.

-- I would browse through the site on the three different types of view port to ensure it worked well.
+- I would browse through the site on all the different types of view port to ensure it worked well.

 i.
 I would browse through all of the site on the mobile and tablet viewports.